Skip to Main Content

 Lelooska (1933–1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), unpainted pole, 1996.
 Gift of Lelooska Foundation (Ariel, WA), 1996.

-You are now at the center of the library's operations, the service desk.
-At the Check Out desk, you can borrow books and media, and pick up items from other libraries.
-Watzek belongs to a large regional consortium that includes several major research libraries.
-Textbooks for most classes are available at this desk for short-term loans, usually 3 hours.
-These books are referred to as course reserves.
+You're next to the center of the library's operations, the service desk.
+Here you can borrow books and media, and pick up items from other libraries.
+(Watzek belongs to a wide regional network that includes several major research libraries.)

-On the other side of the unpainted pole is an area with red and orange soft seating; another Lelooska carving is mounted high on the wall.
+Beyond the unpainted pole is an area with red and orange soft seating.
+Another Lelooska carving is mounted on the wall over this furniture.
 In the center of the panel, Raven is stealing the sun.

 Lelooska cedar panel